exadel-inc/etoolbox-authoring-kit/samples/README.md

    ```
    @DependsOn(query = "@isDarkColorTheme", action = "namespaceFilter")
    ```
- - [**ShoppingListComponent**](./toolkit-samples.core/src/main/java/com/exadel/aem/toolkit/samples/models/ShoppingListComponent.java) to switch visibility and disabling of a textfield with the group boolean query (using back-forward class selector); and to set default text for a textfield depending on a textfield's state:
+ - [**ShoppingListComponent**](./toolkit-samples.core/src/main/java/com/exadel/aem/toolkit/samples/models/ShoppingListComponent.java) to switch visibility and disable a textfield with the group boolean query (using back-forward class selector); and to set default text for a textfield depending on a textfield's state:
    ```
    @DependsOn(query = "@@checkbox(coral-panel |> .products-fieldSet).every(item => item)")